Impact Campaign Open Call

 Represent Justice turns stories into action to change the legal system, while building the capacity of communities impacted by the carceral system.
 Together with filmmakers and film participants, we launch impact campaigns that connect award-winning films with movement leaders, and uplift community-led solutions to protect vulnerable communities, rather than reinforcing cycles of violence and harm.

-In 2023, we were thrilled to launch our first Impact Campaign Open Call, and since then we have been honored to select and launch impact campaigns for Kemba, Songs From The Hole and The Strike.
-We look forward to launching our next Open Call for films being released in 2026.
+In 2023, we held our first Impact Campaign Open Call, and since then we have been honored to select and launch impact campaigns for Kemba, Songs From The Hole and The Strike.

 The Opportunity